howdyai/botkit/readme.md

 * [Middleware](#middleware)
 * [Advanced Topics](#advanced-topics)

 ### Responding to events

 Once connected to a messaging platform, bots receive a constant stream of events - everything from the normal messages you would expect to typing notifications and presence change events.
-The set of events your bot will receive will depend on what messsaging platform it is connected to.
+The set of events your bot will receive will depend on what messaging platform it is connected to.

 Botkit's message parsing and event system does a great deal of filtering on this real time stream so developers do not need to parse every message.
 See [Receiving Messages](#receiving-messages) for more information about listening for and responding to messages.

 All platforms will receive at least the `messsage_received` event.